Halo 2: Reception

 Halo 2 received critical acclaim upon release.
 On review aggregate site Metacritic, the Xbox version has an overall score of 95 out of 100.
 Critics judged it a worthy successor to the acclaimed Combat Evolved.
 GameSpot's Greg Kasavin wrote that the game successfully built on its predecessor's foundation, and despite shortcomings, the game's breadth of content made it one of the best action games available.

 The game's audiovisual presentation was praised.
 Multiplayer especially was noted in being the best on Xbox Live at the time.
 Game Informer, along with numerous other publications, rated it higher than Halo: Combat Evolved, citing enhanced multiplayer and less repetitive gameplay.
 Most critics noted that Halo 2 stuck with the formula that made its predecessor successful, and was alternatively praised and faulted for this decision.
 Edge's review concluded that Halo 2 could be summed up with a line from its script: "It's not a new plan.
 But we know it'll work."

-The game's campaign mode received some criticism for being too short, and for featuring an abrupt cliffhanger ending.
+The campaign mode received some criticism for being too short, and for featuring an abrupt cliffhanger ending.
 GameSpot noted that although the story's switching between the Covenant and human factions made the plot more intricate, it distracted the player from Earth's survival and the main point of the game; while Edge labeled the plot "a confusing mess of fan-fiction sci-fi and bemusing Episode-II-style politics."